CMU-17313Q/CMU-17313Q.github.io/docs/readings/midterm2-instructions.md

 As we have our midterm scheduled for Tuesday, November 26th , review the sample questions listed below and come to recitation this Sunday with any questions!

-**Note: As we have not yet covered software engineering for ML this semester, please ignore those questions.
-The SE4ML material will not appear on the exam.**

 ## Cheat Sheet

 You are allowed to bring one double-sided A4 cheat sheet to the exam.
 You must submit your cheat sheet along with your exam.
 If you handwrite the cheat sheet yourself, you will receive **bonus points**.
 Printed cheat sheets are also permitted for use.